 GEI is a services company which is responsible for exploring green energy and other business opportunities.
+GEI is currently building a 1 megawatt bioreactor facility.

-GHI is the deregulated company that was set up as a retail affiliate.
-It has a 25% equity ownership in a region-wide telecommunication business known as Niagara Regional Broadband Networks ("NRBN").
+GHI is the unregulated services company which is involved in fibre optics for the efficient distribution of internet services.
+It held a 25% equity ownership in a region-wide telecommunication business known as Niagara Regional Broadband Networks ("NRBN"), which it sold on October 14, 2016.